Jefferson Health – Abington Patient Centered Care Visitation

 - Patients with physical, intellectual, developmental disabilities and/or cognitive impairments: Two support persons every 24 hours.

-- End-of-life: The number of visitors will be determined by the care team after discussions with the immediate family.
+- End-of-life: Up to two visitors may visit at the same time, but visitors may switch throughout the days.
+Exceptions will be determined by the care team after discussions with the immediate family.

 Inpatient Guidelines – Visiting COVID-19 patients (or patients with COVID-19 symptoms)

 - To protect you and our patients, visitors are not allowed.
 However, our care teams will always compassionately consider the circumstances of each patient and are encouraged to adjust these guidelines – particularly for end-of-life situations.

 - Emergency Department: Two support persons are permitted per patient.
 Patients who are admitted through the Emergency Department after 7 p.m. are able to have one visitor accompany them to the unit for one hour to help the patient get settled and so the loved one can share important health information with the inpatient care team, if necessary.

 - Surgeries/procedures/tests: Two support persons are permitted per patient.

 Patients who leave the hospital: